 - Let the bars cool completely in the pan.

 - For the frosting, in the bowl of a stand mixer fitted with the paddle attachment or with a handheld electric mixer, mix together the cream cheese and butter until very smooth and light, 2-3 minutes.

 - Add the powdered sugar, sour cream, and vanilla.
 Mix (start on low speed so the sugar doesn't fly everywhere) until combined.
 Increase the speed to medium-high and whip the frosting for 2-3 minutes until very light and fluffy.

 - Spread the frosting on the cooled bars.
 Cut into squares and serve immediately or refrigerate for up to a day (maybe longer??).

-These bars adapt really well to subbing in some applesauce for that oil!
+Substitutions: these bars adapt really well to subbing in some applesauce for that oil!
 I've never subbed 100% of the oil for applesauce, but I often will use half applesauce, half oil (just filling the liquid measuring cup up with both until I get to 3/4 cup).

-The sour cream or yogurt is optional in the frosting, but if you haven't tried it, you must!
+Frosting: the sour cream or yogurt is optional in the frosting, but if you haven't tried it, you must!
 It lends a delicious flavor boost that takes sickly sweet cream cheese frosting and makes it extra special.
 I don't make cream cheese frosting any other way.